25 Most Expensive Pokemon Cards of All Time

 What is known, though, is that this card is the most expensive Magikarp card in the entire Pokémon series, and one of the most valuable Pokémon cards in general.

-8) 2005 Japanese Promo Summer Battle Road Holo Victory Orb Card PSA 10
+15) 2005 Pokemon Japanese Summer Battle Road Mew Victory Orb Trainer Card

 The Battle Road Summer 2005 tournament spanned across nine different Japanese cities between July 10 and August 14, 2005.